airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `tax_amount_set` | Tax amount set towards the order adjustment in shop and presentment currencies. | `order_refunds.total_duties_set.presentment_money` | 🟢 0.70 | The mapping of 'tax_amount_set' to 'order_refunds.total_duties_set.presentment_money' is moderate due to nested structure. |
 | `_fivetran_synced` | {{ doc('_fivetran_synced') }} | `order_refunds._airbyte_extracted_at` | 🟢 1.00 | Standard mapping to '_airbyte_extracted_at'. |

-### Mapping from Airbyte `metafield_shops` to Fivetran `metafield`
+### Mapping: Airbyte `metafield_shops` to Fivetran `metafield`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The table mapping matches closely with the expected schema based on the field names and their descriptions.
-Most fields have a direct match and the mappings are generally appropriate, with a few exceptions where 'MISSING' is used due to lack of good matches.
+- Summary Self-Evaluation: _The table mapping matches closely with the expected schema based on the field names and their descriptions.
+Most fields have a direct match and the mappings are generally appropriate, with a few exceptions where 'MISSING' is used due to lack of good matches._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |